Farm-Scale Application of Concentrated Urine-Derived Fertilizer: Evaluation of a Roller Pump for Precise and Consistent Side Dressing of Sweet Corn

 System design

-We will work with Pequea Planter LCC (based in Gap, PA) to design a custom fertilizer applicator for urine fertilizer.
+We worked with Pequea Planter LCC (based in Gap, PA) to design a custom fertilizer applicator for urine fertilizer.
 Pequea Planter was recommended to the Rich Earth Institute by Ray Rex of Four Rex Farm in Hadley, MA, who uses roller pumps to apply liquid fertilizer on his farm.
-Pequea Planter pumps are reputed to have greater corrosion resistance than other brands, which is an important quality when working with urine fertilizer.
+Pequea Planter pumps are made with materials that have good corrosion resistance, which is an important quality when working with urine fertilizer.

 System evaluation

-Assessment of the system and its performance will be a qualitative and quantitative process by Rich Earth Institute staff (Tatiana Schreiber, Arthur Davis, and Abe Noe-Hays), and by farmer partner John Janiszyn.
+Assessment of the system and its performance is being done via a qualitative and quantitative process by Rich Earth Institute staff (Tatiana Schreiber, Arthur Davis, Gretchen Saveson, and Abe Noe-Hays), and by farmer partner John Janiszyn.

-The system will be tested with water at the Rich Earth Facility in Brattleboro, VT prior to field application.
-We will collect the dosed water in bottles over a predetermined distance and determine variation in the quantity of fertilizer dispensed.
-This test will also determine the maximum and minimum practical dosing rates achieved by combining multiple pump tubes and by changing the ratios of the sprockets that drive the pump system.
+Preliminary tests of the system were conducted with water at Pete’s Stand in Walpole, NH, prior to field application.
+We collected the dosed water in bottles over a predetermined distance to determine the variation in the quantity of fertilizer dispensed and the maximum and minimum practical dosing rates achieved by combining multiple pump tubes.

-The following questions will guide the pump system evaluation:
+At the time of field application, the following questions guided the pump system evaluation:

 Qualitative questions:

-- Does the urine fertilizer get immediately buried in soil upon application to the ground?
+2. Did the urine fertilizer get immediately buried in soil upon application to the ground by the cultivator tines?
 Is there a noticeable ammonia odor following application?

 Quantitative questions:

-- How much variation is there in the quantity of fertilizer dispensed over a set distance when the tractor is driving at different speeds?
+1. How much variation was there in the quantity of fertilizer dispensed over a set distance when the tractor is driving at different speeds?

-- What are the maximum and minimum practical dosing rates we can achieve by combining multiple pump tubes and by changing the ratios of the sprockets that drive the pump system?
+2. What were the maximum and minimum practical dosing rates we could achieve by combining multiple pump tubes and by changing the ratios of the sprockets that drive the pump system?
 (And do we encounter any practical limitations as we seek to maximize flow rate to each row?
 The manufacturer suggested that at the highest dosing rates, there could be issues with flow limitations in the pump manifolds at high drive speeds).

 There are no conclusions to report at this time.